jborlik/AdventOfCode2019/README.md

 * Day 6:  Part 1 was easy, but I stumbled (two days later due to time restrictions) on Part 2.
 It doesn't look pretty, when all I really needed was a breadth-first search.
 * Day 7:  Another use of the IntCode program.
 The first was easy (given the modularization) especially with itertools.
 The second part requires a modification to IntCode, to handle waiting on additional input.
 * Day 8:  Processing a fixed-size picture.
 Mostly focused on parsing the data in a format that can be used easily.
 Times:  00:28:39 / 00:40:34.
 Ranks: 1902 / 1458.
+* Day 9:  Another IntCode program, with another state value to implement another parameter mode ("relative mode").
+This required abstraction of the setting of values too.
+Got to it late, so not bothering with time.

 ## See previous work at: